 Goats never bring their own tools to a project.
-Considering they do not have opposable thumbs to carry a tool box with, this makes sense.
-This limitation in no way inhibits their willingness to get into your tool box and begin to pull them out.
-Box wrenches, screw drivers, the teflon tape, vice grips, no matter.
+Considering they do not have opposable thumbs to carry a toolbox with, this makes sense.
+This limitation in no way inhibits their willingness to get into your toolbox and begin to pull them out.
+Box wrenches, screwdrivers, Teflon tape, and vice grips, no matter what.
 They will rummage through all of them until they have found one to their liking.
 It does not even matter if they have selected the right tool for the project.
 At least not to the goats.

 My first priority became the reclamation of my tools.
-Clearly I forgot to teach our goats not to run with their mouths full because they scattered in all directions with their tool still in their mouths.
-It took some time getting all of my tools back, albeit covered in goat spit.
-After inventorying my tool bag contents and scanning the area for anything shiny still laying about, I refocussed on the tool I came down to get in the first place.
-It was a flathead screw driver.
-It was gone, still missing and still needed.
+Clearly, I forgot to teach our goats not to run with their mouths full because they scattered in all directions with their tool still in their mouths.
+It took some time to get all of my tools back, albeit covered in goat spit.
+After inventorying my tool bag contents and scanning the area for anything shiny still laying about, I refocused on the tool I came down to get in the first place.
+It was a flathead screwdriver.
+It was gone, still missing, and still needed.

 I looked up to re-scan the goats who were standing a ways off looking offended and put off.
-But there it was, my screw driver, still in the mouth of our very first goat we got – John Deere.
+But there it was, my screwdriver, still in the mouth of the very first goat we got – John Deere.
 He had this look on his face as if to say, “I knew you were going to need this, so I kept it away from those other bad goats.”
-He actually approached me with the plastic handle of the screw driver in his mouth, looking just as proud as goat could look.
+He actually approached me with the plastic handle of the screwdriver in his mouth, looking just as proud as the goat could look.
 I was grateful I didn’t have to chase down the screwdriver at least.
-I took the tool from John Deere’s mouth, made note of the teeth marks in it, grabbed my tool bag and put it on top of the cab of my truck.
-Maybe later I will write about how goats have the ability to defy gravity, but now now.
+I took the tool from John Deere’s mouth, made note of the teeth marks in it, grabbed my tool bag, and put it on top of the cab of my truck.
+Maybe later I will write about how goats have the ability to defy gravity, but now.
 I went back up the ladder to finish what I started.
 The goats went back to their Alder leaves, only to cause more trouble later that day that involved a tool bag and the top of my truck cab.

-Why is a guy who designs websites writing about the struggle between possession of tools and free roaming goats?
-Well let me tell you, in case you haven’t already known.
+Why is a guy who designs websites writing about the struggle between the possession of tools and free-roaming goats?
+Well, let me tell you, in case you haven’t already known.
 The challenge of allowing your goats to walk free with your tools laying about and web design can be cannily similar.
 These analogies just come to you when your brain is always partially in the office when you are doing other things.

 Goats are great.
 Wouldn’t trade them in for a real John Deere tractor on any day.
 But I also recognize that I can’t depend on them to help with critical tasks around my property.
 I now know I absolutely can’t leave my tools lying around them either.
 They are always willing, but not able to handle those kinds of tasks.
 Even if I could, I also don’t have the time to teach them either.
 When it comes to web design, perhaps you can make the same conclusion.
 Who knows, but if I were you, keep your eye on your screwdrivers.